sofiene-chihi/secure-chat/README.md

 Data security through the **End to End Encryption** and the fact that each conversation is completely deleted after its end (a limit of 2h for each conversation).

-Users privacy is garanteed since each user doesn't need to provide any informations, just a name and a random ID will be generated for that user.
+Users privacy is guaranteed since each user doesn't need to provide any information, just a name and a random ID will be generated for that user.

 ### Performance

-The stateless nature of the application doesn't just garantee the conversation privacy and security.
+The stateless nature of the application doesn't just guarantee the conversation privacy and security.
 In fact the conversations and users data are stored in an in-memory database ( Redis DB ) that provides a very high performance in retrieving and storing data.

 ## Architecture